 Diabetes Diet Pregnancy

-Diabetes Diet Pregnancy, here we discuss exactly what you should eat each day to manage diabetes in pregnancy without medication.
+Diabetes Diet Pregnancy, here we discuss exactly what you should eat to manage diabetes in pregnancy without medication.

 Maintaining a diabetes diet during pregnancy is very important, not just for you but for your baby.
-Fluctuating blood sugar levels caused by diabetes in pregnancy, can cause a host of.
+Fluctuating blood sugar levels caused by diabetes in pregnancy, can cause a host of complications both for you and your baby.
 You need to prevent sugar level fluctuations at the same time you consume adequate nutrition for both you and your baby.

 Unlike the popular myth, your baby doesn’t just take what it needs from you.
 The nutrients in your bloodstream are most available to your baby, not nutrients being stored by your body in fat cells, etc. For example, calcium circulating in your blood from food you just ate is much more available than calcium in your bones.